a-learte/azure-copilot-agente-esg/README.md

 Its goal is to provide a simple, conversational interface for a manager to estimate the cost of a green employment program.
 The agent uses a custom-built "Tool" to perform the business logic (the calculation), demonstrating an architecture where the AI (the "brain") uses specialized tools (the "muscles") to solve a problem.

 ## 2. Architecture & Execution Flow
-*(Demonstrates understanding of AI systems, as requested in the Motorola feedback)*

 This agent uses an orchestrator model provided by the Microsoft Agent Framework.
 The framework analyzes the user's intent and routes the task to the correct tool.